wyomatthew/pickflix-docs/src/faq.md

 ## How can I invite someone to Pickflix?

-This is a feature I'm actively working on automating!
-However, for the time being there is no way to automatically extend an invite for someone else to create an account to join Pickflix.
+This is a feature I'm actively working on!
+However, for the time being there is no way for users to extend an invite for someone else to join Pickflix.
 Until implemented, simply reach out to me and I will be able to generate a link for them to sign up!

-## My client wants a server address.
+## My Jellyfin client wants a server address.
 What do I enter?

 <https://streaming.pickflix.mov>